 - First cohort group in 2019-2020, faculty only, selected by Provost

-- Future cohorts will be nominated by their supervisors, with the exception of first-time deans, associate deans, and program heads, all of whom will be automatically included by nature of their position
+- Future cohorts will be nominated by their supervisors, with the exception of first-time deans, associate deans, and program heads, all of whom will be included by nature of their position.
+Individuals can also ask their deans to participate.

 When / How / What Topics